rackerlabs/support-how-to/content/cloud-databases/database-replication-with-cloud-databases.md

 ### Detach a replica

-You can detach a replica from a database instance.
+Use the following steps to detach a replica from a database instance:

 1. On the details page for the replication instance, click the **Actions** menu and select **Detach from master**.